call-learning/H5P.SoftSkills.H5P/H5P.SoftSkills/ARCHITECTURE.md

    * nwb.config.js : Allowing to create an UMD module bundled with all the SVG files and needed material UI Icons.
    * We used storybook to develop components and visual identity for the site
-   * NWB provide us with Karma/Mocha test however Jest is now more and more used as an test tool for react project.
+   * NWB provides natively with Karma/Mocha test however Jest is now more and more used as an test tool for react project.
 Following the  indication (https://github.com/how-to-react/nwb-jest and here https://github.com/lewhunt/nwb-react-testing-library) we added jest a main test tool for this project.
    It also has the advantage of having an external configuration that can easily picked up